VnK67/Symfony-Project-Skeleton/Readme.md

 At initialization's end, your project will be available on [http://localhost:8000](http://localhost:8000).

+### Deployment
+EasyDeployBundle is installed, but is configured to deploy to the demo project.
+This is definitely not what you want, so edit file `config/dev/deploy.php` to reflect your project's own configuration.
+See [bundle's doc](https://github.com/EasyCorp/easy-deploy-bundle) to customize properly.
+You'll need to create a file for every environment (dev, preprod, prod), use dev one as a model.

+You need an ssh access to the server.
+You'll have to connect manually at least once to accept server's key.

+Once script and server ready, you can deploy using `bin/console deploy dev` from your host (yes you'll need a recent PHP version on your host), or have Gitlab CI/CD do it for you (see below).

+### Gitlab
+A `.gitlab-ci.yml` file exists at project's root.
+Use it to trigger actions.
+Before being able to use it, you'll have to configure a gitlab-runner

 ## Day-to-day use
 `make up` will start the project and make it available on [http://localhost:8000](http://localhost:8000).